 1.5 Once the editing is finalized, CCMC dispatches the FprEN to the CENELEC National Committees, the Partner Organizations, the Affiliates, the EC and EFTA Secretariat, the TB Chair and Secretary.
 This is done on a weekly basis through an electronic platform.

 NOTE: The default is a launch to Formal Vote directly after the CCMC editing.
 However, if during Enquiry AFNOR, BSI or DKE have requested a translation period before Formal Vote, then CCMC sends the electronic documents after editing, via E-Trans, to the relevant National Committees (NC) for translation.
 The relevant NCs prepare the translations and return them via E-Trans to CCMC within the specified timescales (normally 6 weeks).
 The Formal Vote is launched afterwards.

 1.6 If appropriate, CCMC dispatches the FprEN to the HAS Consultant(s) at the start of the Formal Vote for assessment within 28 days.
 The HAS Consultant provides the results of the assessment to CCMC.
-For more information, including the potential outcomes of the HAS Consultant assessment, please see the CEN-CENELEC Guide 15 'Tasks and responsibilities of the HAS consultants' and the process 'European Standards for citation in the Official Journal'.
+For more information, including the potential outcomes of the HAS Consultant assessment, please see the process 'European Standards for citation in the Official Journal'.

 1.7 The CENELEC National Committees submit their vote and their comments, prepared using the Commenting Form, on the CENELEC voting system within the prescribed 8-week period.
 The CENELEC Members are required to cast unconditional votes and to justify any negative vote.